 For the use of its qualified patrons, the Library has two computerized on-line bibliographic searching services, which allow rapid access to health science related literature: SUNY (State University of New York) Biomedical Communication Network in Albany and MEDLINE (MEDlars on-LINE) developed by the National Library of Medicine in Bethesda, Maryland.
 Each searches the MEDLARS (MEDical Literature Analysis and Retrieval System) data base, which consists of citations from the journals indexed for INDEX MEDICUS.
-Reference personnel are available to assist the patron with any query.
+Other data bases are also available for searching: ERIC (Educational Resources Information Center) is the educational computer service from the U.S. Office of Education.
+The data base contains citations, with abstracts, published in Research in Education and Current Index to Journals in Education, from 1966 to date.
+Psychological Abstracts contains citations from over 800 serials, plus relevant material from about 1,200 books, monographs, and technical reports and also from Dissertation Abstracts.
+It covers the period 1967 to date.
+Reference personnel are available to assist the patron.

 Liberal lending policies for books and bound and unbound serials apply to all qualified borrowers.
 An extensive and active interlibrary loan service is maintained, and, for faster service, a teletype installation is used.
-The Library has a microfilm reader, a Xerox photocopy service, and a coin-operated photocopier available.
+The Library has a microfilm reader, a Xerox photocopy service, and a coin-operated photocopier is available.

 The facilities of all of the libraries of Indiana University are available to students and faculty, although the methods of access to the holdings of other libraries in the system differ somewhat from campus to campus.
-Students and faculty may borrow directly from the general collections of the IUPUI Downtown Campus and the 38th Street Campus Libraries.
+Students and faculty may borrow directly from the general collections of the IUPUI Blake Street and the 38th Street Campus Libraries.
 Indianapolis-Marion County Library will issue, at student request, a borrower's card which may be used at Central Library, any of the numerous branches, or Bookmobiles to borrow books, records, pamphlets, magazines, or films.

 Student Health Service.
 This service is available to full-time students as well as to the staff and faculty of the University.
 The latter group is eligible only for care related to injuries or exposures sustained while at work and for emergency treatment of acute illnesses.
+Part-time students will be eligible for Student Health Service benefits by payment of an enrollment fee.

-Designed to promote the general health of students, the service offers complete clinical and laboratory examinations, immunizations, outpatient care for minor illnesses, and limited hospital care for major illnesses or surgical operations.
-Optional health insurance includes coverage for dependents and which extends coverage to the student when away from the Medical Center campus, is also available.
+Designed to promote the general health of students, the service offers complete clinical and laboratory examinations, immunizations, outpatient care for minor illnesses.
+The Student Health Insurance Plan (SHIP) is required of all full-time students subject to a waiver.
+Part-time students are also eligible.
+SHIP includes in-patient benefits and extends coverage to the student when away from the campus.
+Additional coverage for the student's spouse and children, as well as optional maternity coverage, is available.